 Fill in Fine Lines and Wrinkles: Dermal fillers provide unparalleled anti-aging results by filling in the lines and wrinkles that crease the face over time.
 Fillers are useful for smoothing out the lines and wrinkles that accumulate around the nose and mouth, most commonly known as laugh lines.

 Add Facial Symmetry: Fillers are often used as lip injections that can dramatically plump up and volumize the lips with attractive contours.
-They can also add volume along the jawline to restore symmetry to the face for a more attractive jawline.Juvéderm
+They can also add volume along the jawline to restore symmetry to the face for a more attractive jawline.

+Augment Lips: Juvéderm is a popular lip filler.
+The substance provides volume and symmetry to the lips for a more youthful appearance.

 COSMETIC INJECTION SIDE EFFECTS

-Botox and Dermal Filler side effects are rare and less likely to occur when an expert injection specialist does the injections.
-Althoughthey are very uncommon, some patients can experience milk bruising after the injection.
+Botox and Dermal Filler side effects are rare and less likely to occur when a specialist does the injections.
+Although uncommon, some patients can experience mild bruising after the injection.
 If side effects are encountered, they will resolve themselves quickly.
 To ensure you do not have side effects, you should seek a reputable professional to administer the popular cosmetic injections.

 COSMETIC INJECTION COST

 Botox and Dermal Filler cost will depend on several different factors.
-These factors commonly include the treatment area you select, the filler formulabeing used, and the number of injections required to achieve your aesthetic goals.
+These factors commonly include the treatment area you select, the filler formula used, and the number of injections required to achieve your aesthetic goals.
 The best way to understand cosmetic injection cost is to schedule a complimentary consultation.
 During the consultation, you can speak with an injection specialist who can create the best injection treatment plan to fit any budget.

 COSMETIC INJECTIONS NEAR ME

-To learn more aboutthe popular cosmetic injections, Botox and Juvéderm, contact Ear, Nose & Throat Center to schedule a free consultation.
-During the consultation, our injection specialists explain how each injection works.
-Call us at 203-353-0000 to schedule a consultation now.
+To learn more about cosmetic injections, like Botox and Juvéderm, contact the Ear, Nose & Throat Center to schedule a free consultation.
+Call us at 203-353-0000 or reach out online.